cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 ##### Solving the Issue

-Once a security patch is written, the contributor should make a Pull Request and mark it as reviewed.
+Once a security patch is written, the contributor should make a Pull Request and mark it as ready to review.
 The PR will be reviewed, improved, and approved by the other maintainers of the SDK.
 With that, a security patch is released by following the process described in [Contributing to CloudEvents](#contributing-to-cloudevents).